⭐️ Decoding OpenAI Evals

 Here's a cookbook by OpenAI detailing how you could do the same.

-Given an input_prompt, the context or criteria used to answer the question, and the generated output - the model generates reasoning and then classifies the eval as a Y or N representing accuracy of the output.
+Given an input_prompt, the context or criteria used to answer the question, and the generated output - the model generates reasoning and then classifies the eval as a Y or N representing the accuracy of the output.

 Eg. 3: Naughty Strings Eval (security.yaml)